Illustration of DIY Wasp Prevention: How to Keep Wasps Out of Your Yard

 • fence or deck cavities

 Use caulk, weather-resistant sealant, or fine mesh where appropriate.
-The aim is not only to keep wasps out of buildings, but also to reduce small protected sites where queens may start nests.
+The goal is not only to keep wasps out of buildings.
+It is also to eliminate the quiet, protected spaces where queens may start nests.

-Wasps often enter through damaged screening.
+Wasps often slip through damaged or missing screening.
 Replace torn window screens, repair screen doors, and place mesh covers over vents where safe and code-compliant.
-This is especially useful for sheds, garages, and porches.

 • screened gazebos